PropTroniX/E-11-Blaster-Scope-Electronics-V1.0/README.md

 You should now have a functioning Blaster Scope

 ### 3D Print STL Files
 The download also includes a set of E-11 Blaster Scope 3D Printable STL Files.
-These are from the Free Files that are available from [My Mini Factory](https://www.myminifactory.com/object/3d-print-star-wars-storm-trooper-blastech-e-11-blaster-rifle-by-blaster-master-72283 "My Mini Factory") by Raymond Hebert.
-I re-designed the Scope so I could install the Electronics.
+These are modified from the Free Files that are avaiable from [My Mini Factory](https://www.myminifactory.com/object/3d-print-star-wars-storm-trooper-blastech-e-11-blaster-rifle-by-blaster-master-72283 "My Mini Factory") by Raymond Hebert.

 ![](https://www.galacticprops.co.uk/GitHub/Blaster_Scope/GitHub_Scope_4.png)